thim81/openapi-format-playground/README.md

 - Filter OpenAPI document content
 - Support for both JSON and YAML formats
 - Download formatted OpenAPI documents
+- Share the OpenAPI document and configuration
+- Compare the difference before and after the formatting

 ## Usage